-- Choose one paper that you will present - Read this paper and understand it - All papers are very recent research papers - → they assume that you know the background - → you are responsible for finding additional information - Prepare the outline of your talk as a written document (~2 pages) - What you will present and in which order - Make sure you present the background as well! - What tools could be beneficial to make your audience understand better (images, videos, demos) - Document must be submitted at least 2 weeks before your presentation

-Meeting with your advisor
+- Choose one paper that you will present - Read this paper and understand it - Usually requires reading (or cross-reading) several other papers - All papers are current research papers from last conferences → they assume that you know the background → you are responsible for finding additional information - Prepare the outline of your talk as a written document (~2 pages) - What you will present and in which order - Make sure you present the background as well! - What tools could be beneficial to make your audience understand better (images, videos, demos) - Document must be submitted at least 2 weeks before your presentation - Meeting with your advisor

-2. The paper you present (continued)
+Seminar 2.
+Your particular paper (continued)

-- Prepare the slides of your talk - Fill your developed structure with actual slides - Make sure your talk will be comprehensible - Make sure you understand what you are talking about (otherwise skip details) - Prepare some text what you will say in each slide - Make sure you will stay within the time limit (35-40 minutes) - Submit your slides at least one week before your talk - Meeting with your advisor - Make changes to your slides (as discussed with your advisor) - Practice your talk (important!) - Present - Submit your final slides and get feedback from your advisor
+- Prepare the slides of your talk - Fill your developed structure with actual slides - Make sure your talk will be comprehensible - Make sure you understand what you are talking about (otherwise skip details) - Prepare some text what you will say in each slide - Make sure you will stay within the time limit (35-40 minutes) - Submit your slides at least one week before your talk - Meeting with your advisor - Make changes to your slides (as discussed with your advisor) - Practice your talk (really!) - Present - Submit your final slides and get feedback from your advisor